Countable and Uncountable Nouns

 Countable Nouns

-Countable nouns can be quantified, for example, one potato, two potatoes, three potatoes, etc. Countable nouns are typically categorized into two groups.
+Countable nouns can be quantified, for example, one potato, two potatoes, three potatoes, etc. Since they can be counted, countable nouns typically have two forms.

 Take a look at some examples: